Turmeric for Hormonal Acne: Natural Treatment Guide

 What's the best form of turmeric for hormonal acne?

-For supplements, look for products with piperine (black pepper extract) and standardized to 95% curcuminoids for maximum absorption.
+For supplements, look for products with piperine (black pepper extract) standardized to 95% curcuminoids for maximum absorption.

 Can I use turmeric with benzoyl peroxide or salicylic acid?